THOMASELOVE/431-2018-project/survey-results/README.md

 ## The Codebook for the Data

-The [codebook for the survey data](http://bit.ly/431-2018-survey-data-codebook) has been substantially augmented by Dr. Love, to include information about missing values, frequencies and ranges for each variable.
-Review the comments posted by Dr. Love for every item you use in building your analyses.
+The [codebook for the survey data](http://bit.ly/431-2018-survey-data-codebook) has been substantially augmented by Dr. Love, to include information about missing values, frequencies and ranges, as well as advice on collapsing categories.
+Review the comments posted by Dr. Love for **every** item you use in building your analyses.

 An important note is that there are two tabs in the [codebook](http://bit.ly/431-2018-survey-data-codebook).